ArcShahi/arc_color/README.md

 >[!note]
 > -Many changes will be made within the upcoming weeks, this Library is nowhere near complete.
 >
-> -The source code will posted here once few changes and optimization is done.
+> -The source code will posted here for collaborations and commits once few changes and optimization is done.
+This library is just a prototype.
 >
 > -First I must learn few things ( I'll split this Libray for C / C++ differently , because I"ve better options to write this library for C++ only.